24/7 Support Line - Call Now

 Clinicians often use CIWA-AR at different intervals to monitor the progression of alcohol withdrawal and determine the effectiveness of treatment.
 Furthermore, this test also plays a role in the early detection of severe alcohol withdrawal and can help to guide interventions and prevent complications.

-As stated above, having a positive result in one of the self-assessment tests does not necessarily mean that you suffer from alcoholism, but it may reflect an increased risk.
+Having positive result in one of the self-assessment tests does not necessarily mean that you suffer from alcoholism, but it may reflect an increased risk.
 Therefore, your drinking behavior must be evaluated by a qualified physician who can confirm the diagnosis of an alcohol-related problem.
-Some professional healthcare providers who are qualified to diagnose alcoholism or any other alcohol-related problem are:

 • Primary care physicians